Here are some resources and info to help answer frequently asked questions regarding NBBC and boating in general.

 - Public Paddles: Our favorite thing!
 NBBC’s public paddles are held in the Broadway Stages Boatyard on Newtown Creek several Saturdays every summer; these do not require signing up in advance and are open to all.
 Check our calendar for details and upcoming opportunities.

 - Educational trips: Educational paddles in our ten-person canoes on Newtown Creek are provided throughout the season.
 These trips seek to engage young learners by exploring the history and ecology of Newtown Creek and the NYC estuary and instill a sense of stewardship through hands-on experience.
 NBBC offers these to schools and nonprofit organizations, at low rates for groups of eight or more.
 Contact email@example.com for details.
-For more information on our educational paddles, see our Environmental Education page.
+Also see our Environmental Education page.

 - Corporate and group paddles: Available for groups of eight or more.
 Our group trips range from easy sunset paddles to take in the view and relax after work to adventurous team-building trips on the East River, with fire and fellowship afterward in our Boatyard on the shore of Newtown Creek.
 For details and availability contact firstname.lastname@example.org